spakin/SimpInkScr/README.md

 ### Advanced usage

 Because the Python code is invoked from within an Inkscape [`GenerateExtension`](https://inkscape-extensions-guide.readthedocs.io/en/latest/inkex-modules.html#inkex.extensions.GenerateExtension) object's `generate` method, it is possible to invoke functions from Inkscape's [core API](https://inkscape-extensions-guide.readthedocs.io/en/latest/inkex-core.html).
-For example, a debug message can be output with `inkex.utils.debug(msg)`, and the document as a whole can be read and modified via `self.svg`, just as in a conventionally developed generate extension.
+For example, the document as a whole can be read and modified via `self.svg`, just as in a conventionally developed generate extension.

 Objects created directly using Inkscape's core API should be made available to Simple Inkscape Scripting by passing them to the `inkex_object` function: